martineckardt/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Feedback from Patrick Mazza:
+- Cool project
+- Extend and show other planets, such as the moon

+Feedback from Jacov Everly:
+- Cool project, like idea for part 2
+- Change interface so user can see the cities that can be changed to with the buttons of the screens

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.